 Wolfgang Petersen (1941-2022)

-Wolfgang Petersen, the German director who was known for such films as "Das Boot", "Air Force One", and "The Perfect Storm", died of pancreatic cancer on August 14, 2022.
+Wolfgang Petersen, the German director known for such films as "Das Boot," "Air Force One," and "The Perfect Storm," died of pancreatic cancer on August 14, 2022.
 He was 81 years old.

-Outside of his directing, Petersen also produced and exec produced several features he helmed, like "In the Line of Fire", "The Perfect Storm", and "Outbreak".
-He even co-produced such movies as "Red Corner", "Instinct", and "Bicentennial Man".
+In addition to his directing, Petersen also produced and executive-produced several features he helmed, such as "In the Line of Fire," "The Perfect Storm," and "Outbreak."
+He even co-produced such movies as "Red Corner," "Instinct," and "Bicentennial Man."

 No comments: